camfarms/my-website/content/myPortfolio/hobbies/weightLifting.md

 For the fall semester of 2021 I have had a lot of time to focus on lifting due to my academic load being relatively light.
 As a result, I have taken this opportunity to put on as much muscle as possible before I get busy again.
 This is because it is relatively easy to maintain muscle mass compared to building it (since building muscle requires much high regularity of eating and exercising).

 This semester I have had the ambitious goal of exercising 6 days a week, and eating 2200+ calories each day.
 This dietary part has been by far the more difficult of the two since I have such a bad habit of under eating.
 However, I have been able to put together weekly meals that help me reach my caloric goal.

-It is also important to have specific weight lifting goals.
-My first goal when starting this semester what to hit 225 on back squat, and be able to rep it out.
-I started off slow with squat due to my recovering from a back injury, but I have since reached my goal -- I can now hit 225 on back squat comfortably.
-I have now shifted my focus to the other two compound lifts: barbell bench press and dead lift.
-Due to concerns surrounding my back, I have decided to hold off on hitting dead lift aggressively and am focusing mostly on bench press while working to maintain my back squat.
-My second priority is to build up core strength in preparation for dead lifting and increased squat weight.
+I have also set numeric goals for my sets in the gym:

+Comfortable 5x5 Weight:
+- Bench Press: 185
+- Squat: 225
+- Dead Lift: 225

 ### Split